 You can't research everything, and part of the fun of traveling is being spontaneous.
 I didn't know what our third Go Pass activity was going to be, and it wound up being my favorite part of my entire summer - an architecture river tour.

-It was a close second to the Art Institute, and while I got to see the city from above, the view from below enabled me to absorb all of the fascinating history of every work of art in the form of a building, and it was amazing.
+The tour was a close second to the Art Institute, and while I got to see the city from above, the view from below enabled me to absorb all of the fascinating histories of every work of art in the form of a building, and it was amazing.

 Other Things You Should Do